bethinkpl/bit-docs/web.md

 ### Advanced
 - I can register a domain and add a DNS record, that will point the domain to a web server.
 - I can set up a webserver that will serve HTML documents, images.
+- I can make practical use of AJAX/XHR to build a dynamic web application.

 **Prerequisite knowledge**: